mrjaimisra/1507-workshop/outline.md

   - Posses
   - Slack
   - Community Night/Demo Night
-- What to expect in module 1 (45 min)
+- What to expect in module 1 (60 min)
   - First week - classes, homework and exercises
   - Projects
+  - Mental health and ways to deal with a heavy workload
   - Questions?
 - Command Line (Terminal) (20 min)
   - Basic Commands